 While it may not be something you think about too often, gum disease is nothing unusual.
 In fact, it affects almost half of adults over the age of 35, according to the Centers for Disease Control.
 If you are affected by this chronic condition that causes bad breath, bleeding gums, and other serious side effects, you are not alone -- and there is help in sight.
-The team of doctors at Tylan Creek Family Dentistry provides gum disease treatment in Simpsonville.
+The team of doctors at Tylan Creek Family Dentistry provides periodontal therapy in Simpsonville, SC.
 Keep reading to find out how it works and whether or not you may need it for long-lasting oral health.

 Gum disease, periodontal disease, or periodontitis is a chronic inflammation of the periodontal (gum) tissue that is primarily caused by insufficient oral hygiene.
 People who smoke, have diabetes, or take certain medications are at a higher risk of developing gum disease.